chrisosaurus/linear_hash/README.md

 it may be worth breaking this struct out into 2 or so arrays to improve cache lines.

-A rough diagram of the internals of how a simple hash of size 8 would look:
+A rough diagram of the internals of how a linear hash of size 8 would look:

       lh_table
     size    = 8